d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

   <./img/consult2.svg> Fig.2: By entering 'a'+<space>, the global buffer
   list is shown ("All Buffers").

+  A good alternative is to bind space to "All Buffers" (via `:narrow 32').
+By default, space is used for hidden buffers (`consult--source-hidden-buffer').
+If you still need the hidden buffer list, you can make a new source for it, for example, with period as the narrowing key (`:narrow ?.').

 2.2 Ivy Integration
 ───────────────────

+  You can also integrate bufferlo with ivy.

   ┌────
   │ (defun ivy-bufferlo-switch-buffer ()